 Here is a status update regarding the LAC’s continuing efforts on some key pieces of pending (or soon to be pending) legislation:

-- Amendments to the Marketable Record Title Act.
-The Real Property Law Section (RPLS) of the Michigan Bar intends to propose amendments to the Marketable Record Title Act (MRTA) this year to resolve certain issues and problems which were created by the 2018 amendments to the Act.
+- Amendments to the Marketable Record Title Act: The Real Property Law Section (RPLS) of the Michigan Bar intends to propose amendments to the Marketable Record Title Act (MRTA) this year to resolve certain issues and problems which were created by the 2018 amendments to the Act.
 As of the writing of this update, the bill has not yet been introduced in the Legislature.

 The LAC’s focus in regard to the MRTA amendment effort is to protect the legality and integrity of the governing documents of as many Michigan community associations as possible.
 In particular, the LAC is seeking to reduce or remove entirely the possibility that the MRTA could be construed as eliminating the governing documents of those associations which are older than 40 years old.
 This risk was heightened as a result of the 2018 amendments to the MRTA.
 The LAC seeks to correct this problem in the amendments currently being discussed.